na-na-hi/renget/archive/smgenlorePh2P1.md

 ***MAP INTERLUDE TIME** - And it's a biggun' - in part because the new Conquest map itself \*was\* the lore event.*

-   *There was no written lore for Ragnarok itself, as it was 'supposed' to be that the fighting that took place on this Conquest map in-game / around the world in general (ie, the other maps - Roman Arena, Norse Assault, Chinese Joust, Egyptian Clash and Mayan Siege) was the events of the narrative, as everyone was just at each other for a while.
+   *There was no written lore for Ragnarok itself, as it was 'supposed' to be that the fighting that took place on this Conquest map in-game / around the world in general (ie, the other maps - Roman Arena, Norse Assault, Chinese Joust, Egyptian Clash and Mayan Siege) was the events of the narrative, as everyone was just at each other's throats for a while.
 Essentially, the experience of fighting on the map was the experience that everyone had fighting during Ragnarok. ~~Sounds great as a concept, but that doesn't change that nothing was written, and that it's confusing for people today who weren't playing in 2018.~~*
    *This new Conquest map pits Athena on the Order side, against Ares on the Chaos side - Olympus vs the Underworld (which Hades had arisen to the surface itself).
 I don't quite understand why Hades isn't still in Olympus, but let's just roll with it.*

    *So, to just take it from the top.*